0xSpai/RobloxAutoPainter/README.md

 ## Usage

-Choose between a multitude of image options.
+Firstly, join the ["Starving Artists game"](https://www.roblox.com/games/8916037983/starving-artists-DONATION-GAME#!/about) and claim a booth.
+Sit down at the painting seat and then start the program.
+Ensure that full-screen is disabled.

+In your terminal, navigate the menu.
 By going the **custom** image route, you can:
 - Upload an image by file
 - Grab image by URL